VanHulleOne/SciSlice/README.md

 Executing RUN_ME.py with Python 3+ will display a GUI through which you can enter all of the parameters for printing.

+## What it Does Well
+SciSlice is best at using its predefined outlines and varying many printing parameters.
+It tool paths these part in a reasonable amount of time and, through caching, can make multiple parts per print with little additional computation.
+If you want to print five tensile specimens in one print, possibly all the same, possibly all different, this is the program for you.
+SciSlice does this quickly with an easy method for adjusting parameters and saving those parameters for later use and reference.

+SciSlice is reasonably good at slicing simple STL files, especially if you want to treat the STL as an extrusion and just extract a single "loop" from the STL and use that as the outline for your part.
+With a little extra effort creating a separate parameters JSON file it will also do multiple STL files at once, each with different layer parameters.

+If you want to slice a whole STL, you will find SciSlice to be a little slow.
+It also has difficulty handling more complex STLs, especially with thin features.
+Its weakness in this area is mostly from using Shapely to create offsets (shells).
+I would be interested in learning of other libraries which could handle offsets in a faster and more robust fashon.
+SciSlice cannot create support structure.

+If you want to create your own predefined outlines please look at the doneshapes.py module for examples. linegroup.py contains several helper methods to make creating outlines relatively easy with only a little Python programming experience.

 ## Dependencies
 [matplotlib](http://matplotlib.org/)<br/>
 [NumPy](http://www.numpy.org/)<br/>